 La Jolla Vista View (1988)

-William Wegman is well known for his amusing and arresting photographs and videotapes of his dogs Man Ray, Fay, Battina, Chundo and Chip.
-For several years, he has dressed his patient and compliant weimaraners in various costumes or placed them in bizarre situations in order to be photographed.
-Like other conceptual artists who came to wide attention during the 1970s, Wegman used photography to record private actions or performances, often including the dogs.
+William Wegman is well known for his arresting and amusing photographs and videotapes of his dogs Man Ray, Fay, Battina, Chundo, Chip, Flo and Topper.
+For many years, he has dressed his patient and compliant weimaraners in various costumes or placed them in bizarre situations in order to be photographed.
+Like other conceptual artists that came to wide attention during the 1970s, Wegman used photography to record private actions or performances, often including the dogs.
 Unlike many of his peers, Wegman suffused these self-explorations with light-hearted humor and potent irony.
 Puns, double meanings, and word associations run through Wegman's early drawings, which often resemble doodles more than finished works of art.

 For the Stuart Collection Wegman created his first major outdoor permanent sculpture: he installed a scenic - or nonscenic - overlook at one edge of the campus, near the location of the university's theater and dance complex.
 The site commands a view not of the Pacific Ocean, visible from the other side of the university, or some other pristine wilderness view, but of La Jolla's suburban sprawl.
 The centerpiece of La Jolla Vista View is a long bronze map; it transposes from Wegman's idiosyncratic drawing the supposed "points of interest" discernible from the overlook.
 These include housing developments, construction sites, and the footbridge connecting UCSD with the shopping center adjacent to the campus.
 Wegman's overlook, complete with a telescope, drinking fountain, and picnic table set under a palm tree, makes a simple cartoonlike connection between Southern California's still-picturesque natural scenery and its booming economic growth/development which places an ever-increasing strain on the region's environment.